soleanos/alienworld_io_bot/README.md

 ### Install Python and modules
 *Skip this if you already have Python an the required modules installed*
 1. Install [Python](https://www.python.org/downloads/release/python-378/).
-2. Open your console using Win+R
+2. Go at projet root
-3. Use the command `pip install selenium` to install the lib.
-If this does not work use `py -3.7 -m pip install selenium`
+3. Use Pip install -r requierment.txt, this will install all you need

 ### Config edits
 5. Edit the `reddit_username` and `reddit_password` values in main.py to match your Reddit login
 ### Account creation